Particl-Community/academy/guides/guide_mp_general_market_management.rst

 .. hint::

   The total number of coins you hold in your :guilabel:`Public` balance will now be used as downvotes for this community market.
-If the market's moderation score goes below |Threshold|, it will be taken off the :term:`Particl Network.
+If the market's moderation score goes below |Threshold|, it will be taken off the :term:`Particl Network`.

 Vote to Keep a Market
 ---------------------